 A basic course in general statistics with applications in the fields of business and the natural, behavioral and social sciences.
 Elementary probability theory and descriptive statistics are introduced, but the emphasis is on inferential statistics including significance tests, confidence intervals, and linear regression and correlation.
-Prerequisite: one of the following: placement per high school transcript, MATH 111, MATH 112, MATH 131 or above, or by permission of the Mathematics Department.
+Prerequisite: one of the following: placement per high school transcript, a grade of C- or better in MATH 111, MATH 112, MATH 131 or above, or by permission of the instructor.
 [Fall, Spring] Gen Ed Mathematics, Liberal Arts/Sciences Elective [3 credits] [3 contact hour(s)]